 With the right gear and a little planning, specifically to keep the younger crew comfortable and happy, we really have few hurdles to our adventures.
 Even when it comes to Fall Camping!

 Now, our kids are camping purists.
-They like to travel in the RV, but they almost always pitch tents or throw up hammocks in which to sleep…even in the dead of winter.
+They like to travel in the RV, but they almost always pitch tents or throw up our ENO hammocks in which to sleep…even in the dead of winter.
 I can’t fathom.
 I mean, I’m renowned for opening windows in the winter, but the heat is also on and I’m under a plethora of blankets.
 Not my kids.
-They pile into their -5 degree sleeping bags and Dan’s military blankets and fall soundly asleep without a chill.
+They pile into their 0 degree synthetic sleeping bags and Dan’s military blankets and fall soundly asleep without a chill.

 So, I thought I’d put together a little list to help you pull-off a mid-late fall Family Camping trip that will create great memories, reconnect your family right before the crazy season and get away from the crazy that’s already happened.